The Best Strimmers to Keep Your Garden Looking its Finest

 Reasons to avoid

-It's lightweight too, at 2.3kg without the battery (2.7kg with), the lightest on the list.
-And the telescopic head can be angled in three ways.
-It's really comfortable to use, which is worth considering if you've never owned a strimmer and want your first voyage into strimming to be as easy as possible, without paying too much.
+It's lightweight, at 2.3kg without the battery (2.7kg with), making it the lightest on the list.
+And the telescopic head can be angled in three ways to ensure comfort and ease of use.

 How to Buy the Best Strimmer